 It’s a misconception that connection means spending hours and hours of doing fun things together and having expensive outings.
-I saw a Dad and his son connecting before they said goodbye at my Get Your Worries Out workshop last Sunday.
+I saw a Dad and his son connecting before they said goodbye last Sunday.
 They wrapped their little fingers around each other.
 We used to call this a pinky promise when I was at school and this was completed with eye contact and a huge smile.
 So lovely!

 Create Daily Rituals + Provide Security

 Routine that contains repeated acts of emotional connection (some of these you may do without thinking) will reinforce a secure and loving environment.
 For example, saying goodbye and hello is a basic way to connect.
 Here are some others:

 - A story before bedtime